 1. Begin sexual activity as usual, and when you notice you are about to reach climax, tell your partner.

 2. Stop and remove your penis.
 Have your partner firmly grasp the top or bottom of the shaft and squeeze.
-The squeeze needs to be firm enough to prevent ejaculate from exiting, but not strong enough to cause pain.
+The squeeze method needs to be done firm enough to prevent ejaculate from exiting, but not strong enough to cause pain.

 3. Once the urge to climax ends, you can resume having sex.

 Studies show that men who use the squeeze technique often have better results, but it can potentially cause pain and may also be disruptive to intercourse.

 You can find more information on the squeeze technique by reading this article: The Squeeze Technique: Step by Step Guide (With Images)